Oliver1703dk/flood_detection_system/system_overview.md

 - **Result Persistence**: `DataResultsSaver` writes enriched decisions to `storage/data_results/`, capturing image metadata, sensor deltas, FSM state, model tier usage, backend provenance, scores, and final classification for each frame.

 ## 3. Jetson Worker (Remote Inference Node)
-The Jetson worker provides heavyweight YOLO and local VLM inference for frames escalated by the Processing Pi.
+The Jetson worker provides heavyweight YOLO and local VLM inference for frames escalated by the Processing Pi and also hosts the MQTT broker (Mosquitto by default) that both Pis connect to for telemetry and inference exchanges.

-- **Connectivity and Queuing**: The worker subscribes to MQTT request topics, advertises availability through a retained heartbeat every 10 seconds, and manages two task types (`yolo` and `llm`).
+- **Connectivity and Queuing**: The worker subscribes to MQTT request topics locally, advertises availability through a retained heartbeat every 10 seconds, and manages two task types (`yolo` and `llm`).
 A single-job queue retains only the latest request, superseding older jobs when new payloads arrive.
 - **YOLO Processing Pipeline**:
   1. Preprocessing: decode base64 imagery, resize, and normalize using the shared image processor.
   2. Model caching: lazily load all checkpoints for the requested tier on first use and reuse them for subsequent frames.